 About Primary Source

-The 2013-14 Season of Primary Source is devoted to the String Quartet, featuring the newly-formed Simrock Quartet.
+The 2014-15 Season of Primary Source features the String Quartet, featuring the newly-formed Simrock Quartet.
 Original artifacts, manuscripts and editions related to the programs will be on display at each performance, but in order to present a wider variety of repertoire there will generally not be any pre-concert discussion of these items as we have done in the past.

 Primary Source is a chamber music concert series at the Goethe-Institut in Boston.
 Each concert is built around rare artifacts or manuscripts or original editions of a particular work or works, supplied by Schubertiade Music, antiquarian music and manuscript dealer based in Boston.

 Original materials related to the programs are on display at each performance and, when available, the performers use the original manuscripts or editions involved to perform.
 In every concert, some early printed or manuscript edition or program or ephemera has guided the programming of the work or works to be performed.